isomerpages/enterprisesg-bgr/_internship-opportunities/Internship Process.md

 <p><strong><u>For overseas internships</u></strong>
 </p>
 <p>A student who onboards the Global Ready Talent Programme and interns overseas
-physically is expected to complete a mandatory internship feedback on your internship experience.
+physically is expected to complete a mandatory internship feedback on the internship experience.
 The internship feedback form can be accessed via
 <a href="https://form.gov.sg/60a790d4b8a63000112cd90f" rel="noopener noreferrer nofollow" target="_blank">FormSG</a>.</p>
 <p></p>